 • Marketplaces are price comparison websites that individuals, families, and small businesses can use to buy subsidized health plans that meet all of ObamaCare’s standards like 100% coverage for pre-existing conditions at no extra cost.

 • Due to the marketplaces Americans now have three options to buy private health plans 1) the marketplace 2) a broker 3) direct from the provider.
 You can still sign up for public healthcare programs like Medicare and Medicaid through the official .gov sites or obtain coverage through your employer if they offer it.
 Find out more about minimum essential coverage required after 2014 by learning about the Individual Mandate.

 • ObamaCare also improves the quality of Medicare and CHIP.

-• Insurance companies can no longer charge you more or deny you health insurance based on health status or gender.
+• Insurance companies can no longer charge you more or deny you health insurance based on your health status or gender.

 • ObamaCare does away with annual and lifetime limits on coverage.

 • Americans making less than 400% of the Federal Poverty Level can use the health insurance marketplaces to get reduced premiums and lower out of pocket costs on health insurance for 2016.

 • All employers with over 50 full-time equivalent employees have to insure their employees by 2016.

-• Small businesses with under 25 full-time equivalent employees can get tax breaks of up to 50% of their employees premium on the marketplace.
+• Small businesses with fewer than 25 full-time equivalent employees can get tax breaks of up to 50% of their employees’ premium on the marketplace.

 NOTE: this page discusses how ObamaCare works in regards to individuals and families, please check the left side navigation to learn about other aspects of the Affordable Care Act, such as how it will affect small businesses.

 How Does ObamaCare Work: How to Get Health Insurance

-• Everyone without health coverage must obtain coverage by January 1st of each year (starting in 2014) if they can afford to, or get an exemption, or pay a per-month fee.
+• Everyone without health coverage must obtain coverage by January 1st of each year (starting in 2014) if they can afford to, get an exemption, or pay a per-month fee.

 • Each State created a Health Insurance Marketplace where uninsured Americans can buy health insurance and may receive cost assistance.
 Find your State’s Health Insurance Marketplace now.